 Messrs.
-Anderson, Bulls, Krusi, and Myers, none of whom is or has been an officer or employee of the Company or any of our subsidiaries through 2010, served on the Compensation Committee during 2010.
-None of the Company's executive officers serves on the board of directors or compensation committee, or any other committee serving an equivalent function, of another company that employs any member of the Company's Board of Directors.
+Anderson, Bulls, Krusi, Myers, and Tang, none of whom is or has been an officer or employee of the Company or any of our subsidiaries through 2012, served on the Compensation Committee during 2012.
+None of the Company's executive officers serves on the board of directors or compensation committee, or any other committee serving an equivalent function, of another company that employs any member of the Board.